schombert/Project-Alice/docs/rules.md

 - zero if fewer than define:TWS_BATTLE_MIN_COUNT have been fought
 - calculate relative losses for each side (something on the order of the difference in losses / 10,000 for land combat or the difference in losses / 10 for sea combat) with the points going to the winner, and then take the total of the relative loss scores for both sides and divide by the relative loss score for the defender.

+##### Unit stats

+- Unit experience goes up to 100.
+Units after being built start with a base experience level equal to the bonus given by technologies + the nations naval/land starting experience modifier (as appropriate)
+- Units start with max strength and org after being built

+##### Siege

+Garrison recovers at 10% per day when not being sieged

+##### Unit construction

+- Only a single unit is built per province at a time
+- After being built, units move towards the nearest rally point, if any, to merge with an army there upon arrival

 #### Invalid  war states

 - A primary belligerent may not be a vassal or substate of another nation